DataScientist248/Getting-and-Cleaning-Data-Course-Project/README.md

 The R Code merges the training and the test sets to create the complete set.
 The rbind command combines both training and test sets respectively.

 Extracts only the measurements on the mean and standard deviation for each measurement.
-The grep command is used to get column indexes for variable name contains "mean()" or "std()"
+The grep command is used to get column indexes for variable names containing Mean or Std

-Uses descriptive activity names to name the activities in the data set Convert activity labels to characters and add a new column as factor
+Uses descriptive activity names to name the activities in the data set.
+Convert activity labels to characters and add a new column as factor.

 Appropriately labels the data set with descriptive variable names.
 Give the selected descriptive names to variable columns From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package
+Create a new tidy dataset with the functions group_by and summarize_all from the dplyr package.